-Top 5 learnings for visualizing data in augmented reality
+Top 5 learnings for visualizing data in Augmented Reality (AR)

-The experience is great but AR still doesn’t have a killer dataviz.
+The experience is great but AR still doesn’t have a killer data visualization.

 Apple to Google to Facebook to startups like Magic Leap, there are more and more ideas about how augmented reality (AR) could not only replace the smartphone, but every other screen we use.